-- · we may not be able improve our profitability in future periods or may incur losses, even while our revenues decline; - our dependence on a relatively small number of advertisers for our revenue and adverse impacts that could result from their reduced spending or changes in their bidding strategy: - factors that contribute to our period-over-period volatility in our financial condition and result of operations; - our dependence on general economic conditions and adverse impacts that could result from declines in travel or discretionary spending; - the effectiveness of our Advertising Spend, including as a result of increased competition or inadequate or ineffective innovation in or execution of our advertising; - the effectiveness of our measures to increase advertiser diversity on our marketplace;
+- the continued material adverse impact of the COVID-19 pandemic on the global and local economy, the travel industry and our business and financial performance; - any acceleration of long-term changes to consumer behavior and industry structure arising from the COVID-19 pandemic that may have a significant adverse effect on our future competitiveness and profitability; - · any additional impairment of goodwill; - our dependence on a relatively small number of advertisers for our revenue and adverse impacts that could result from their reduced spending or changes in their cost-per-click, or CPC, bidding strategy; - · factors that contribute to our period-over-period volatility in our financial condition and result of operations; - our dependence on general economic conditions and adverse impacts that could result from declines in travel or discretionary spending; - the effectiveness of our Advertising Spend, including as a result of increased competition or inadequate or ineffective innovation in or execution of our advertising; - our ability to implement our strategic initiatives; - increasing competition in our industry; - our ability to innovate and provide tools and services that are useful to our users and advertisers; - · our dependence on relationships with third parties to provide us with content;

-- increasing competition in our industry; - our focus on hotel and other accommodations if users expect other services; - our ability to innovate and provide tools and services that are useful to our users and advertisers; - our dependence on relationships with third parties to provide us consumer reviews; - our reliance on search engines, particularly Google, which promote its own product and services that competes directly with our accommodation search and may negatively impact our business, financial performance and prospects; - changes to and our compliance with applicable laws, rules and regulations; - the impact of any legal and regulatory proceedings to which we are or may become subject; - potential disruptions in the operation of our systems, security breaches and data protection; and - · impacts from our operating globally.
+- our reliance on search engines, particularly Google, which promote its own product and services that competes directly with our accommodation search and may negatively impact our business, financial performance and prospects; - · changes to and our compliance with applicable laws, rules and regulations; - the impact of any legal and regulatory proceedings to which we are or may become subject; - · potential disruptions in the operation of our systems, security breaches and data protection; and - impacts from our operating globally.

-You should refer to the section of this annual report titled "Item 3 D. Risk factors" for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
+You should refer to the section of this annual report titled "Item 3: Key information - D. Risk factors" for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this annual report will prove to be accurate.
-Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
-In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame or at all.
+Furthermore, if our forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame or at all.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.